SwissOpenEM/Ingestor/configs/ReadMe.md

 The necessary fields to adapt are

+- `FrontendUrl`: The url of the frontend should be put here, so that after login the backend can redirect there.
 - `OAuth2.RedirectURL`: Host (localhost if running on desktop or host name when running as service) and port (same as Misc.Port) of the ingestor instance.
 - `OIDC.IssuerURL`: replace `[KEYCLOAK_URL]` with URL of keycloak instance to be used
 - `JwksURL`: replace `[KEYCLOAK_URL]` with URL of keycloak instance to be used